t-w/ADFlib/README.md

 - UAE hardfiles
 - undel files and directories

-It is written in portable C.

-The current version was built and tested in the CI system (GitHub Actions) on Linux (Debian 11 and 12, Ubuntu), Windows (build with MSVC, CygWin and MSYS2) and MacOs.

-It should be possible to build on (or cross-compile for) other systems.

 ## Command-line utilities
 The `examples/` directory contains few useful command-line utilities (as well as examples of the library usage).